Visiting Morocco During Ramadan: How To Have A Wonderful Experience

 During Ramadan, Moroccans are prohibited from consuming food or beverages in public unless they are exempt from the fasting requirement under predefined conditions (such as illness or pregnancy).
 Foreign visitors and non-Muslims are exempt from these prohibitions.
 However, you should not eat or drink in public.
 There are no Ramadan rules for tourists, but it is a sign of courtesy and a means of showing respect for Moroccan culture and religion.

-However, if you are thinking about fasting anyway, traveling to Morocco may be a good option for you.
-It’s important to remember that fasting for 30 days from sunrise to sunset is not impossible; almost ⅓ of the world does that every year.
+However, it’s important to remember that fasting for 30 days from sunrise to sunset is not impossible; almost ⅓ of the world does that every year.
 Your body will adjust, and you will enjoy the benefits after a few days.

 What Is Morocco Like During Ramadan for Travelers?

-• Strange as it sounds but there are fun things to do in Ramadan in Morocco.
-The youth that spends their days fasting and contemplating on spiritual aspects of their lives, tend to spend their night in bliss and fun.
-So you may actually find yourself immersed in fun and parties during Ramadan in Morocco.
+✅ Strange as it sounds but there are fun things to do in Ramadan in Morocco.
+The youth who spend their days fasting and contemplating on spiritual aspects of their lives, tend to spend their night in bliss and fun.
+So you may find yourself immersed in fun and parties during Ramadan in Morocco.

-• Morocco Ramadan limits access to traditional local restaurants during the day.
-So your dining options will be limited especially if you choose to travel to smaller cities and villages.
+❌ Morroco's Ramadan limits access to traditional local restaurants during the day.
+Your dining options will be limited especially if you choose to travel to smaller cities and villages.
 Your only option will be to settle for tourist-oriented eateries with less authentic and almost certainly more expensive food.

-• Though it’s not prohibited for foreigners, finding alcoholic beverages outside of premium pubs and restaurants could be challenging.
+❌ Though it’s not prohibited for foreigners, finding alcoholic beverages outside of premium pubs and restaurants could be challenging.
 For a few weeks before and during Ramadan, sales of alcohol are prohibited for locals.
-So if you ask if you can you drink alcohol during Ramadan after Sunset?
+If you ask if you can drink alcohol during Ramadan after Sunset?
 The answer is, yes, but don't expect it to be cheap and readily available.

 Is Morocco Worth Visiting During Ramadan?